 Marquette Hall 226

 I work on eighteenth- and nineteenth-century British literature and culture, with a particular interest in the relation of literature, law, and ethics.
 I also have broad interests in gender studies, transatlantic studies, and the history of the novel.
-I hold a Ph.D. in English Literature and an M.A. in American Studies from Yale and a J.D. from the University of Pennsylvania Law School.
+I hold a Ph.D. in English Literature from Yale, an M.A. in American Studies from Yale, and a J.D. from the University of Pennsylvania Law School.
 Before coming to Marquette, I taught at Harvard and Stanford.

 “Binding the Will: George Eliot and the Practice of Promising,” ELH 75 (2008): 565-602.